Rachelios/rachel-blog/content/posts/2021-24-07---PantheonProject.md

 Interestingly, majority of records in Rome are in Institution category, probably due to its many Popes.

 ![paris.jpg](/media/paris.jpg)
-Paris, The City of Lights, in comparison has more influencing figures in Arts with notable people such as Voltaire, Louis XIV of France, Claude Monet.
+Paris, The City of Lights, in comparison has more influencing figures in Arts and Humanities with notable people such as Voltaire, Louis XIV of France, Claude Monet.

 ![newyork.jpg](/media/newyork.jpg)